madmaxpython/DeepLodocus/README.md

 _To make it clearer, here is an example:_

-_In my experiment, I have 20 mice and 4 skinner boxes (1 to 4).
-Let's imagine that I make 5 rotations of 4 mice (one animal in each box), I would have:_
+_In my experiment, I had 20 mice and 4 skinner boxes (1 to 4).
+Let's imagine that I made 5 rotations of 4 mice (one animal in each box), I would have:_
 - _4 videos names starting with 1__[animalID].mp4,
 - _4 videos names starting with 2__[animalID].mp4,
 - _4 videos names starting with 3__[animalID].mp4,